 Feedback can and should point out both strengths and weaknesses.
 Positive feedback is important, even to your executive.
 If your executive is doing a great job providing you with relevant information about a project, getting you approval before a deadline, or communicating her or his needs clearly, make sure to remark on her or his efforts!
 It is appropriate to let your executive know when the way she or he is working with you is helping you to perform your job better.
 Knowing that specific actions and processes are appreciated will help to reinforce that type of behavior in the future.
 Also, it’s important to remember that executives are human like everyone else!
 Who doesn’t like to be appreciated and thanked when they’ve done something well?
 Executives deserve positive feedback too!

-If you make two-way feedback a regular occurrence between you and your executive, it will help the two of you build respect and trust.
-If you consistently tell your executive what you need to be successful, she or he will likely do the same for you!
-You will also find that as you engage in the practice more regularly, it will become easier and more expected.
+All healthy work relationships require honest and effective communication.
+The executive assistant and executive relationship is no different.
+If you make two-way communication a regular occurrence between you and your executive, it will help the two of you build that necessary respect and trust for one another.
+If you consistently tell your executive what you need to be successful, they will likely do the same for you!
+You will also find that it will become easier and more expected as you engage in the practice more regularly.

 Do you want to know how Base is making it easier to go remote?